Best Elopement Locations in Colorado

-Garden of the Gods is another beautiful location with breathtaking red rock formations.
+Located in Colorado Springs, this beautiful park is known for its towering red rock formations, which provide a stunning and unique setting for your elopement.
 It's very easy to elope here since there isn't a need for a special use permit, unlike several other parks.
-They have several designated ceremony spots, all of which are first come first serve.
+The Garden of the Gods also offers a variety of designated scenic spots for your ceremony, all of which are available on a first come first serve basis.
 A downside to eloping here is the large number of visitors, so if privacy is a top priority for you it may not be the best option.

 Near: Colorado Springs

-There are of course many other great places to elope in Colorado, including other less easily accessible backcountry locations if you're feeling adventurous.
-As elopement photographers, we help couples find locations that align with their unique needs and vision.
+There are of course many other great places to elope in Colorado, including other less easily accessible backcountry locations for those feeling adventurous.
+As elopement photographers, we are here to help couples find the perfect location that aligns with their unique needs and vision.

 Planning an elopement in Colorado?
 We would love to help you!